emirdeliz/docker-image-rsyncd/README.md

+Fork of https://hub.docker.com/r/eugenmayer/rsync/ to use arm64 🤌

+👇👇👇

 This docker-image can be used to run a rsyncd daemon to sync files from the host to the container

 For example, it is used to speed up volume shares under OSX with [docker-sync](https://github.com/EugenMayer/docker-sync)